Campsis Radicans - Trumpet Creeper - Hummingbird Vines

 The Trumpet Vine is a species of flowering plant native to North America.
-You can find it in the United States, Ontario, scattered locations of Latin America, and parts of Europe.
+You can find it in the United States, Ontario, scattered locations in Latin America, and parts of Europe.
 The plant is known by several names, such as Campsis Radicans - Trumpet Creeper - Hummingbird Vines - Cow Itch Vine.
-Its botanical name is Campsis Radicans and is in the Bignoniaceae family.
+Its botanical name is Campsis Radicans, and it is in the Bignoniaceae family.

 These flowers, like many others like them, attract hummingbirds and other small birds like them.
 These small animals are often found nesting within the vines and large seed pods left behind from fallen flowers.
 As these large seed pods mature, they become dry and split.
 Once this happens, many tiny, brown, two-winged seeds are released and are quickly grown when exposed to natural winter weather conditions.
 As such a hardy plant, this is capable of withstanding a multitude of extreme weather conditions.
 These weather conditions include extreme rain, wind, drought, and cold.
 Along with their hardiness, they have long underground running root systems and thin enough seeds to be carried around in the wind.
 They are fully capable of surviving and thriving entirely on their own.